Jean's Bible Study Topics of the New Testament

 2Cor 9,1-15

-· (130f) Thy kingdom come Ø Manifestations of faith Ø Unity Ø Committed to caring for the needs of the body Ø Committed to supporting one another – Paul has been leading up to 2Cor 9-6 since chapter 7, which happens to be one of the most popular verses among pastors in convincing their parishioners to give money.
-Paul has come full circle regarding the gifts, only this time he speaks about them on a more practical level.
-He says the Corinthians are ready to give and is recommending them and praising them for their attitude about giving.
-In chapter 8 Paul talked about giving on a more general basis, but in this chapter the subject of giving has been more specifically directed toward giving money.
-He uses the word “zeal” to describe them, so if a person is financially zealous to give, it is an indication of their ability to receive in more spiritual ways, but if a person’s faith never manifests in giving from their earthly means, then neither will they receive much from God in terms of spiritual gifts.
-God would much rather we be spiritual people than successful by the world’s standards.
-For this reason God seeks to reward our financial giving with spiritual blessings, which was God’s plan for the Corinthians.
-Being spiritual was something they wanted according to Paul’s first letter to them; now this is their way to get there, but neither can they buy their way to new spiritual heights (Act 8,18-24).
+(130f) Thy kingdom come >> Manifestations of faith >> Unity >> Committed to caring for the needs of the body >> Committed to supporting one another – Paul has been leading up to 2Cor 9-6 since the last chapter, which is perhaps the most popular verse among pastors, convincing their parishioners to give their money.
+Paul has come full circle regarding the gifts, only this time he speaks about them in a more practical sense, praising them for their positive attitude about giving.
+In chapter 8 Paul wrote about giving in general, but in this chapter the subject of giving has been specifically directed toward money.
+He uses the word “zeal” to describe the Corinthians, so if a person is financial prepared to give, it is an indication of his ability to receive in more spiritual ways, but if a person’s faith never materializes giving from his earthly surplus, then neither will he spiritually receive from God.
+He would rather we be spiritual than successful by the world’s standards, and for this reason He seeks to reward our financial giving with spiritual blessings.
+Being spiritual was something the Corinthians wanted according to Paul’s first letter, and he told them that to get there they had to stop sinning (1Cor 15-34), but neither can they buy their way to a closer walk with God (Act 8,18-24).

 2Cor 9,1-5